AkariAsai/AkariAsai.github.io/_pages/about.md

 I am currently in my final year of pursuing a Ph.D. in NLP at Paul G. Allen School of Computer Science & Engineering, University of Washington.
 I am fortunate to be advised by [Prof. Hannaneh Hajishirzi](https://homes.cs.washington.edu/~hannaneh/index.html).
 I am also spending some time at [Meta AI Research](https://ai.meta.com/research/) as a visiting student researcher, under the supervision of [Dr. Wen-tau Yih](https://scottyih.org/).
 Prior to joining UW, I obtained a B.E. in [Electrical Engineering and Computer Science](https://www.ee.t.u-tokyo.ac.jp/en/) from The University of Tokyo, Japan.

 **I am on the academic job market this year!
-Please feel free to reach out if you'd like to discuss opportunities.**
+Please feel free to reach out if you'd like to discuss opportunities.
+I am attending NeurIPS!**

 My research focuses on natural language processing and machine learning, with a particular emphasis on large language models (LLMs).
 I investigate the core limitations of LLMs---such as hallucinations---that cannot be overcome by scaling alone.
 To address these challenges, I pioneered [**Retrieval-Augmented LMs**](https://acl2023-retrieval-lm.github.io/), a novel class of LLMs that integrate dynamic retrieval.
 More specifically,